TeamConnectr/backend-tech-test/README.md

 It is ok to use a framework, scaffolding and Nuget packages.

 Start with the most important requirements first.
-If you’re short on time, there will be an opportunity at the next stage of the process to talk us through how any missing requirements would be met.
+If you're short on time, there will be an opportunity at the next stage of the process to talk us through how any missing requirements would be met.

 ## Requirements